microsoft/nni/docs/source/compression/pruning.rst

 .. rubric:: Scheduled Pruner

-Scheduled pruner decides how to allocate sparsity ratio to each pruning targets, it also handles the pruning speed up and finetuning logic.
+Scheduled pruner decides how to allocate sparsity ratio to each pruning targets, it also handles the pruning speedup and finetuning logic.
 From the implementation logic, the scheduled pruner is a combination of pruning scheduler, basic pruner and task generator.

 Task generator only cares about the pruning effect that should be achieved in each round, and uses a config list to express how to pruning.